-How can we cure Parkinson's?
+How close are we to a cure for Parkinson's?

-But because Parkinson's varies so much from person to person, there may not be a single 'cure'.
+Because of this, there may not be a single 'cure'.

 - slow or stop the progression of the condition